Magnesium deficiency affects 80% of the Western world, due to soil depletion and processing of foods.

 As a woman, if you crave chocolate before your period (Yum!) this can signify you are magnesium deficient.
 I would love to recommend that you carry on eating chocolate all month round to help with this!
 However, even though 1 bar of high quality dark chocolate does contain 300mg of magnesium, its absorption orally is not great.
 Coffee, high stress levels and eating a high-sugar diet can all contribute to magnesium not being absorbed well from your diet.

-Magnesium deficiency can come from a lack of foods such as spinach, broccoli, asparagus, butternut squash, tomatoes, brussel sprouts, white non-oily fish, oats, flaxseeds, ginger, halibut, yellowfin tuna, pumpkin seeds and sesame seeds.
+Eating foods such as spinach, broccoli, asparagus, butternut squash, tomatoes, brussel sprouts, white non-oily fish, oats, flaxseeds, ginger, halibut, yellowfin tuna, pumpkin seeds and sesame seeds, which are all rich in magnesium.

 Magnesium absorption is much better through the skin.
-Because of this, ‘Betteryou’ do a topical spray which you can massage into your calves just before you sleep.
+Many companies make a topical cream which you can massage into your calves just before you sleep.

-Epsom salt footbaths, 2-3 x a week are also good.
+Epsom salt footbaths, 2-3 x a week are another easy way to absorb magnesium.
 Dissolve 250g Epsom salt/ tubful of water, and soak your feet for 30 mins.
 The water will keep for a few days.
 A fairly easy and low-cost way to get your magnesium intake and relax, whilst ticking your ‘self-care’ box.
+You can easily do this whilst watching TV or working.

 Did you found this magnesium deficiency article interesting?
 Contact me for info about how magnesium maintains your blood pressure keeps your heart healthy.